Robert Greenwald: Documentary work

 As coronavirus raged throughout the US in the summer of 2020, Greenwald's short film, Maddie’s Grandparents: A Preventable COVID Tragedy, about Maddie Kaji, a Florida teenager who turned her grief at losing both her grandparents to COVID-19 into activism, made national headlines, as did her response to President Donald Trump telling Americans not to let COVID “dominate” their lives.
 Greenwald also joined forces with American rock musician Tom Morello for No Justice No Peace, a short video about police violence that “spotlights the contrast between the racial injustice in the U.S. and the Trump administration's position on it” in honor of George Floyd.

 In 2023, Greenwald and Brave New Films released Beyond Bars, an intimate look into the life of former San Francisco District Attorney Chesa Boudin.
 He has continued producing short films like E. Jean Carroll V. Donald J. Trump (2024) available for free to the public and starring Ellen Burstyn, Kathryn Hahn, Regina Taylor, and Lexi Underwood.

-Greenwald released the harrowing documentary Gaza: Journalists Under Fire in 2025 through Brave New Films.
+Greenwald released the documentary Gaza: Journalists Under Fire in 2025.
 Produced by Brave New Films, the documentary examines the lives of three Palestinian journalists killed by the Israeli army while covering the genocide in Gaza: Bilal Jadallah, Heba Al-Abadlah, and Ismail Al-Ghoul.